zopnote/fireworks/runtime/readme.md

 Cross-platform high efficient renderer abstracting vulkan, opengl and metal.
 Comes with global illumination, reflections and raytracing.
 ### Machine Learning ``vino``
 OpenVINO based framework to power token based models.
-Can be used
+Can be used for pretrained artificial intelligence.
+Utilizes the systems GPU, NPU and CPU for processing.
 ### Virtual Reality ``xvr``
-OpenXR vr systems
+OpenXR based framework for implementing virtual reality features.
 ### Input & Output ``io``
 As the name suggests keyboard, mouse and controller input.
+It's about devices that should interact with the game.
+In headless mode the ``io`` module isn't available.
 ### Core ``core``
 **The core main module** provides the overall entry point and management of the entire runtime.
 It has to manage the resources, initialization, fragility and software architecture.
 On demand, it can be run